EspressoLogicCafe/BankingDemo/README.md

 1. clone this project file to your local drive
 2. Deploy the .SQL script to your MySQL database instance (cloud or local)
 3. Open your existing Espresso Logic Designer Studio and import the .JSON project file
-4. Under the Project selection - change the Authentication provider to Basic
+4. Under the Project selection - change the Authentication provider to Basic Authentication
-5. Under the Datbase selection - modify the database connection to point to your MySQL instance
+5. Under the Database selection - modify the database connection to point to your MySQL instance

 ###To Run###
 1. Click on LiveBrowser and view customers, accounts, and transactions